wso2/docs-ei/en/streaming-integrator/docs/guides/fault-Handling.md

-!!! note
-    This section is still a work in progress and not reviewed!

 # Handling Errors

 WSO2 Streaming Integrator allows you to handle any errors that may occur when handling streaming data in a graceful manner.
 Thgis section explains the different types of errors that can occur and how they can be handled.